JGL/CCIDiploma-SpringSummer2022/README.md

 Both units will be assessed in the same two ways - via multiple choice test and practical exam.
 Each part is worth 50% of the unit mark.
 In the multiple choice test you will be presented with a 20 questions relating explicitly to course content.
 You must choose between up to 4 potentially correct answers per question.
 You will be given 1 hour to complete the 20 multiple choice questions.
 In the Practical Exam you will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
 You will be given 2 hours to complete the Practical Exam.

-Because of Covid, last year only the Multiple Choice Swift Test was issued.
+Because of Covid, two years ago only the Multiple Choice Swift Test was issued.
 Please find [last year's mock Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2021/blob/main/docs/pdf/2020_06_01_Unit4MultipleChoiceExamMOCKWithAnswers.pdf) and last year's [real Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2021/blob/main/docs/pdf/2020_05_25_Unit4MultipleChoiceExamREAL.pdf).

 Units 2 and 5 are assessed via an essay.